 Top 10 Lacrosse Legends time!
 I’ve been involved with the sport of lacrosse, at some level, for over 20 years straight.
 And in my time, I’ve heard a TON of stories having to do with lax.
-Some of them are most likely 99% true, while others are probably pure fabrications.
+Some of them are most likely 99 percent true, while others are probably pure fabrications.
 My interest here isn’t necessarily in the truth, but in the “legend” of these players.
 And as we know, legends are usually much more than the truth.
 And COMPLETELY relative.

 But I think most people can come up with a list of 10 amazing players who they have heard stories about, or seen play in person.
 Some lists will only feature recent players, while others will be stacked with names like Turnbull, Lewis, and Brown.
 There is no perfect list, but there are a lot of right answers.

 10. Jason Coffman

 Jason Coffman played at Salisbury University (back then it was Salisbury State).
-He was a 4 time first team All American, and his Legend Status notoriety comes from scoring a preposterous number of points in college, and doing so without being the biggest or fastest player.
-Coffman was a little, strong as an ox, and had GREAT hands.
+He was a four-time first-team All American, and his legend status notoriety comes from scoring a preposterous number of points in college, and doing so without being the biggest or fastest player.
+Coffman was little, strong as an ox, and had GREAT hands.
 He made everyone around him better and could finish inside as well as anyone.
 451 points in college says this guy is a legend.
 Doing it at Salisbury doesn’t hurt either!
 Coming off of 249 goals and 202 assists is even better!
 That’s balance!

 9. Jim Thorpe